-4.1.3 UWB channel characteristics
+3.1.3 UWB channel characteristics

-The ultimate performance limit of a communication system is determined by the channel it operates in.
-In order to effectively predict performance, a realistic channel model is essential.
+The ultimate performance limit of a communication system is determined by the channel in which it operates in, and a realistic channel model is essential in order to effectively predict performance.
 Channel models are typically developed by combining practical measurements in relevant environments and simulation.

-Commercial UWB systems are intended to be used in complex environments such as residential, office or industrial indoor areas.
-In these environments, signal reflection and diffraction play a significant role.
-The signal received by an antenna is the sum of the attenuated, delayed and possibly overlapping versions of the transmitted signal and may vary over time (due to movement of receiver/transmitter or change in environment).
+Commercial UWB systems are intended to be used in residential, office or industrial indoor areas where signal reflection and diffraction play a significant role.
+The signal received by an antenna is the sum of the attenuated, delayed and possibly overlapping versions of the transmitted signal and may vary over time (due to movement of either the receiver or transmitter, or a change in environment).
 These different versions of the transmitted signal are typically referred to as multipath components (MPCs).

-The large bandwidth of UWB systems ensures a high level of resilience to frequency-selective fading, which is an effect that limits performance in narrow-band technologies.
-Furthermore, many of the multipath components are resolvable due to the short pulse durations/high bandwidth involved.
+The large bandwidth of UWB systems ensures a high level of resilience to frequency-selective fading, a multipath effect that limits performance of narrow-band technologies.
+Furthermore, many of the multipath components are resolvable due to the short pulse durations and high bandwidth involved.

 For the design of a receiver, it is important to understand the number of MPCs that are necessary to capture a certain amount of energy.
 In previously mentioned environments this can be a challenge, especially in Non-Line-of-Sight (NLOS) scenarios where the 100 strongest MPCs may carry as little as 30% of the total energy.

 Furthermore, for ranging applications it is essential to identify the first path, as it is most representative of the distance between transmitter and receiver.
-In NLOS scenarios especially, this may not be the strongest of the MPCs [Moli09] as illustrated in Figure 3, which represents an additional challenge for the receiver (first path detection).
+In NLOS scenarios especially, this may not be the strongest of the MPCs [Moli09] as illustrated in Figure 3, which represents an additional challenge for the receiver.

 Figure 3